Satchmo.com - New Orleans Music

 JANUARY 01

-1884 Trumpeter, band leader, and legendary New Orleans trad jazz figure Oscar "Papa" Celestin was born in Napoleonville, Louisiana in 1884; Celestin led his first band at the Tuxedo Dance Hall from 1910 to 1913.
-He founded the Tuxedo Brass Band, co-led the Tuxedo Orchestra, and then formed Celestin's Tuxedo Jazz Band in 1925.
-He was featured at the Paddock Lounge during the late 1940's and early 50's, and he performed in Washington for President Eisenhower in 1953
+1884 Trumpeter, band leader, and legendary New Orleans trad jazz figure Oscar "Papa" Celestin was born in Napoleonville, Louisiana on January 1, 1884.
+Celestin led his first band at the Tuxedo Dance Hall from 1910 to 1913.
+Celestin founded the Tuxedo Brass Band, co-led the Tuxedo Orchestra, and then formed Celestin's Tuxedo Jazz Band in 1925.
+He was featured at the Paddock Lounge during the late 40's and early 50's.
+On May 8, 1953, Celestin and the Original Tuxedo Jazz Band became the first jazz band to play at the White House, in a performance for President Eisenhower at the annual White House Correspondents Dinner.
+Celestin passed away on December 15, 1954 at age 70.
+Read more on Papa Celestin.
+Watch rare footage of Oscar "Papa" Celestin and his Tuxedo Jazz Band performing at the Old Absinthe House.

-1909 Late R&B drummer Judge Riley was born in New Orleans in 1909; Riley recorded with Big Bill Broonzy, Big Joe Williams, Arthur "Big Boy" Crudup, Sonny Boy Williamson, Roosevelt Sykes, and many others
+1909 Late jazz and blues drummer Judge Riley was born in New Orleans in 1909.
+Riley recorded with Big Bill Broonzy, Big Joe Williams, Arthur "Big Boy" Crudup, Sonny Boy Williamson, Roosevelt Sykes, and many others.

 1913 A young Louis Armstrong was sentenced to the Colored Waif's Home, one day after firing a pistol into the air in celebration of New Year's Eve